pblasser/shbobo/README.md

 spit out readings from your device. compiler note: it actually is forced into c++ as they all do just to meet steve's and bill's requirements for connecting a usb device.
-* **shmat**
- you will need
-liblua.a installed for mikey. you will need arm-none-eabi or something like it.
+* **shmat** is the source code for the st32f103rct6 chip inside shnth and shtar. type make shnth or make shtar. you will need arm-none-eabi or something like it. it will also try to call st-link or texane to flash the st chip.

-the
-Shmat is the source code for the st32f103rct6 chip inside shnth and shtar.
+* **sqush** is a simple shred of code to read the shnth and pipe granular microsound notes to csound.

+##thanks
+thanks to everyone who works on this or uses it. i pray that you have a healthy internet and a safe home. note that all the shbobo code is now open source, including the device initialization and sexpression of the shmat.